-New students entering Cleary University's lower division will be assessed for academic readiness with the use of the following tools: review of the student's academic record and personal interview.
+New students entering Cleary University's lower division will be assessed for academic readiness through review of the student's academic record and personal interview.

 Upper Division

 With students entering upper division courses with sufficient lower division preparation, academic advisors will conduct an interview and a thorough review of each student's academic record and then determine if other preparatory coursework is necessary before enrolling in upper division courses.
 If it is determined that placement screening would be appropriate for students entering Cleary's upper division, then those exams will be recommended.